Olivier-Boudeville/us-common/README.md

 This repository gathers indeed the base facilities for the US infrastructure; as such it is a part of the [Universal Server](https://github.com/Olivier-Boudeville/Universal-Server) project.

+Please refer to the [US-Common official documentation](http://us-common.esperide.org), otherwise to its [mirror](http://olivier-boudeville.github.io/us-common/).

 As for US-common, it depends itself on various elements of the [Ceylan](https://github.com/Olivier-Boudeville/Ceylan) project, namely:
 * [Ceylan-Myriad](https://github.com/Olivier-Boudeville/Ceylan-Myriad)
 * [Ceylan-WOOPER](https://github.com/Olivier-Boudeville/Ceylan-WOOPER)
 * [Ceylan-Traces](https://github.com/Olivier-Boudeville/Ceylan-Traces)
 * [Ceylan-Seaplus](https://github.com/Olivier-Boudeville/Ceylan-Seaplus), implying in turn [Ceylan-Mobile](https://github.com/Olivier-Boudeville/Ceylan-Mobile)

+The 'master' branch is aimed to be the current stable version of this layer.